openvswitch/ovs/Documentation/faq/openflow.rst

     - Resubmit to a table selected based on learned information, e.g. see: http://openvswitch.org/pipermail/discuss/2016-June/021694.html

-    - MAC learning in the middle of a pipeline, as described in `the tutorial
+    - MAC learning in the middle of a pipeline, as described in :doc:`/tutorials/ovs-advanced`
-      <Documentation/tutorials/ovs-advanced.rst>`__.

     - TCP state based firewalling, by learning outgoing connections based on SYN packets and matching them up with incoming packets.